-While "defensive" investments have a place in almost every individual investor's portfolio, they're few and far between in the small-cap sector -- particularly after the torrid run these stocks have had in the past few years.
+While "defensive" investments have a place in almost every individual investor's portfolio, they're few and far between in the small-cap sector -- as evidenced by the sharp decline of the Russell 2000 since July.

 In other words, small caps are no place to play defense.
 For that, turn to blue-chip consumer behemoths with healthy and sustainable dividends.
-You know the names: UPS
+You know the names: Honeywell

 Now, however, is not the time to panic.
 And while there were a plethora of potential short ideas at Roth, there were also a lot of alluring opportunities made even more alluring by recent market volatility.

 Yes, when others are panicking, it's often time to get greedy.

 Case in point is Middleby, a maker of commercial kitchen appliances with a customer list that includes Bob Evans

 Because, if you're not familiar with this $1.2 billion firm, CEO Selim Bassoul says there's still a lot to like going forward:

 - An oven-replacement cycle is about to hit in full force.